joehunterdev/react-complete-guide/readme.md

     - `{queryKey: ['events']}` invalidate all queries that include this key
     - takes an `exact: false` also
   - lets make the `queryClient = new QueryClient();` external and import it to be able to separatley trigger

   ####  A Challenge!
 The Problem
     1. View details -> Make sure details page is loaded
-    2. add new fetchEvent + Delete
+    2. Add new [x] fetchEvent + [x] Delete to http
+    3. fetchEvent: inside eventDetails cmp
-    3.  use this funk to fetch data inside event details cmp (you will need the id of this event, get that via usePaarms hook)
+        3.5. [x] add conditional to only fetch if no data
+    4. [x] useParams: (you will need the id of this event, get that via usePaarms hook)
-    4. Output data into events details page
+    4. [x] Output data into events details page
-    5. needs title, image (url), image name,
+      4.5 [x] Get image needs title, image (url), image name,
-    6. Add a delete button use the delete function to delete this event trigger
+    6. Add a delete button
+     6.5 use the delete function to delete this event trigger
     7. or use with useMutation implement mututation to remove items
+    8. [x]  Fix search function

   ####  A Challenge!
 The Solution